 - A. Coordination: - 1.
 Materials shall be compatible with materials or related Work with which they come into contact, and with materials covered by this Section. - 2.
-Distribute reviewed submittals to all others whose Work is related. - 3.
-Coordinate layout of joint system and approve methods for providing joints with precast concrete and concrete contractors. - 4.
-Inspect site and precast plant before precast production to insure proper joint configuration. - B. Make submittals in accordance with requirements of Division 01 Sections.

-- C. Submittals and Resubmittals: Engineer will review each of Contractor's shop drawings and/or submittal data the initial time and, should resubmittal be required, one additional time to verify that reasons for resubmittal have been addressed by Contractor and corrections made.
+Distribute reviewed submittals to all others whose Work is related. - B. Make submittals in accordance with requirements of Division 01 Sections. - C. Submittals and Resubmittals: Engineer will review each of Contractor's shop drawings and/or submittal data the initial time and, should resubmittal be required, one additional time to verify that reasons for resubmittal have been addressed by Contractor and corrections made.
 Resubmittal changes/revisions/corrections shall be circled.
 Engineer will review only circled items and will not be responsible for non-circled changes/revisions/corrections and additions.
 Should additional resubmittals be required, Contractor shall reimburse Owner for all costs incurred, including the cost of Engineer's services made necessary to review such additional resubmittals.
-Owner shall in turn reimburse Engineer. - D. Requests for Information - 1.
-Engineer reserves the right to reject, unprocessed, any Request for Information (RFI) that the Engineer, at its sole discretion, deems frivolous. - 2.
-Engineer reserves the right to reject, unprocessed, any RFI that the Engineer, at its sole discretion, deems already answered in the Contract Documents. - 3.
+Owner shall in turn reimburse Engineer. - D. Requests For Information - 1.
+Engineer reserves the right to reject, unprocessed, any Request for Information (RFI) that the Engineer, at its sole discretion, deems frivolous.

+- 2. Engineer reserves the right to reject, unprocessed, any RFI that the Engineer, at its sole discretion, deems already answered in the Contract Documents. - 3.
 RFI process shall not be used for requesting substitutions.
 Procedures for substitutions are clearly specified elsewhere in the contract documents.

-- A. Product Data: For each system indicated at least 14 days prior to application. - 1.
+- A. Product Data: For each system indicated at least 30 days prior to application. - 1.
 Product description, technical data, appropriate applications and limitations. - 2.
+Primer type and application rate

+B. Samples:

-Primer type and application rate - B. Samples: - 1.
-One for each system indicated. - C. Sample Warranty: For each system indicated.
+- 1. One for each system indicated. - C. Sample Warranty: For each system indicated.